reynard-fox/reynard-fox.github.io/index.md

 ## Reynard the Fox

-I am a data engineer with 8 years of transportation payment experience in New York City.
+I am a data engineer with 8 years of transportation and payment experience in New York City.
 I enjoy using data to create programs that transform lives.
 When I'm not working I'm outside running marathons or hiking trails.

 Skills: SQL, R, and Excel

-Projects
+Small Projects
 - [Rule backup](https://github.com/reynard-fox/archive_tlc_rules/blob/280a4fde7764d04cc48e5d00b81f6bb6b3bc5132/TLC_Rule_Archive_HTML.md)
 - Open Data
 - Other...